Varun-Jethani/upskillcampus/readme.md

 This project was completed as part of an internship with uniConverge Technologies Private Limited and Upskill Campus.
 Special thanks to the mentors and team members for their guidance and support.

 ---

-This README provides a comprehensive overview of the project, including the dataset, preprocessing steps, modeling techniques, evaluation metrics, visualizations, and instructions for installation and usage.
-Feel free to update the repository URL, contributor information, and any other details as needed.